Chart Color Schemes

 Cultural Diversity

-Nhulunbuy had a cultural diversity level above average, with 19.2% of its population born overseas and 14.3% speaking a language other than English at home.
-The dominant religion in Nhulunbuy was Christianity, comprising 43.0% of the population.
-However, the 'Other' religious category was underrepresented, making up only 0.8%, compared to the Rest of NT average of 15.8%.
+Nhulunbuy's cultural diversity is above average, with 19.2% of its population born overseas and 14.3% speaking a language other than English at home.
+Christianity is the dominant religion in Nhulunbuy, comprising 43.0% of the population.
+The category 'Other' comprises just 0.8%, significantly lower than the Rest of NT average of 15.8%.

 Frequently Asked Questions - Diversity